Without some of us even noticing, LinkedIn developed into a helpful publishing platform and lead-generation tool for marketers and salespeople.

 If you haven’t already, spend some time perfecting your profile to make sure it is clear what you do and what your strengths are.
 Focus on your headline and summary.
 It should be compelling.

-Your headline will automatically be displayed as the last job you’ve had unless you change it manually.
-Sales expert and author Jill Konrath put together a great video on 4 steps to writing your LinkedIn headline and summary.
+Your headline will automatically be displayed as your last job unless you manually change it.
+Sales expert and author Jill Konrath put together a great video on four steps to writing your LinkedIn headline and summary.
 I’ve applied her lessons to my profile.
-You can access Jill’s free how to learn LinkedIn rapid learning mini-course here.
+You can access Jill’s free how-to-learn LinkedIn rapid learning mini-course here.

 You can also check out how you rate on LinkedIn’s Social Selling Index.
 The tool can help recommend ways to get better.
 For example, my results indicated that I could improve in “engaging with insights.”